4.29 from 7 votes

 Paid links used in this post.
 Read more about my link usage policies.

-Homemade cream cheese cinnamon rolls have been a tradition in our family for years.
+Homemade cinnamon rolls have been a tradition in our family for years.
 We make them in big batches for easy Saturday morning or holiday breakfasts.

 Love breakfast sweet treats?
 Be sure to check out my cake mix pancakes and doughnut bread pudding, too!